hassanftouni/hassan-ftouni-portfolio-live/README.md

-# Abdelmajid NIDNASSER - Portfolio Website
+# Hassan Ftouni - Portfolio Website

-A premium, credibility-first portfolio website for Abdelmajid NIDNASSER, PhD Candidate & Data Engineer with passione to Gen Ai and Machine Learning.
+A premium, credibility-first portfolio website for Hassan Ftouni, Full Stack Developer & Designer with passione to Gen Ai and Machine Learning.
 Built with Next.js, shadcn/ui, and a custom dark theme to showcase expertise in AI, machine learning, and full-stack development.

 ## 🚀 Live Demo

-[View Live Portfolio](https://nidnasser.me) (Replace with actual URL)
+[View Live Portfolio](https://hassanftouni.me) (Replace with actual URL)

 ## ✨ Features